criteo/babar/README.md

 1. aggregating the logs

-      The processor needs to parse the application log aggregated by YARN (or any other log aggregation mechanism), either from HDFS or from a local log file that has been fecthed using the following command (replace the application id with yours):
+      The processor needs to parse the application log aggregated by YARN (or any other log aggregation mechanism), either from HDFS or from a local log file that has been fetched using the following command (replace the application id with yours):

       ```
       yarn logs --applicationId application_1514203639546_124445 > myAppLog.log